wizards-of-lua/wizards-of-lua/docs/_modules/Mob.md

 functions:
 ---

-The Mob class represents mobile creatures that are self-controlled and have a distinct behaviour.
+The <span class="notranslate">Mob</span> class represents mobile creatures that are self-controlled and have a distinct behaviour.